cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 The first setting in the "security" path is:

 {% highlight yaml %}
 enabled: false
 {% endhighlight %}

-In order to activate the security framework set "enabled" to "true"; Otherwise, all other security configuration will be ignored.
+This means security is turned off.
+In order to activate the security framework set {% highlight yaml %}enabled: true{% endhighlight %}
+Otherwise, all other security configuration will be ignored.

 ### Configuring Authentication Providers
-Under "authentication_providers" is a list all the authenticators *In the order they should be executed*.
+In the manager blueprint, under `authentication_providers` is a list all the authenticators *In the order they should be executed*.<br/>
 At least one authentication provider must be configured.

 Each authentication provider must include these properties:

-  * name - a unique name describing this authenticator.
+- name - a unique name describing this authenticator.
 This name will appear in logs so it should be clear.
-  * implementation - the fully qualified name of a module implementing an authentication provider, followed by ":" and the class name.
+- implementation - the fully qualified name of a module implementing an authentication provider, followed by ":" and the class name.
-  * properties - a dictionary of arguments required to instnatiate the authenticator class.
-The arguements will be passed as kwargs to the class' "__init__" method.
+- properties - a dictionary of arguments required to instnatiate the authentication provider class.
+The arguements will be passed as kwargs to the class' `__init__` method.

 The default configuration lists two authenticators - password and token: